coecms/coecms.github.io/posts/2023-05-31-adding-new-task-to-cylc.md

 # Adding a new task to a rose suite

 ## Issue
+In this example, we need to update the SST ancillary file in an otherwise normal ACCESS-CM2 run regularly.
+In a separate directory, we have the specific annual SST files, and before each model year, we need to copy over the correct file to the location.

-In this example, we want to add an additional task to an ACCESS-CM2 run, to be executed before every instance of the coupler to update the sea surface temperature ancillary file.
+This requires an additional task in the ACCESS-CM2 suite, to be run just before the model itself.
+This how-to guides us through the process.

 ## Step 0: Make a copy of the ACCESS-CM2 suite
 Run this command on accessdev to make a copy of the **ACCESS-CM2** suite: